JasonKretzer/Jason.Neovim.Config.Mac/README.md

 <leader>ff
 ```

-Bring up Telescope to switch between open buffers. **Note** that buffers also open as tabs across the top
+Bring up Telescope to switch between open buffers. **Note** that buffers also open as tabs across the top.
 ```
 <leader>fb
 ```